lilwon/lilwon.github.io/_posts/2020-07-20-Building-my-own-Tower-PC.md

 my friends for my birthday!
 The total MSRP of all items would be about **$1600**, so I was able to save about $400.
 I kept a spreadsheet to markdown the timeline of when I bought all of the items and built the PC.
-I started looking at PC parts May 19 and purchased all of the parts on June 14.
+I started looking at PC parts on May 19 and purchased all of the parts on June 14.
 The day I powered on the PC was July 11, 2020.

 -LW